Am I Responsible For My Ex’s Debt Following a Divorce?

 How is debt divided in a divorce?

-Most assets which have been acquired or built up during the course of the marriage will be added to the ‘matrimonial pot’ upon divorce, which is then divided up fairly between both parties.
+Most assets that have been acquired or built up during the course of the marriage will be added to the ‘matrimonial pot’ upon divorce, which is then divided up fairly between both parties.

 Any debts which have been accrued during the marriage will need to be deducted from the matrimonial pot.